Tips Bulletin

 How to Get Grease Out of Suede Shoes Using Dish Soap

-Oil on your suede garments seems like a nightmare.
+Oil on your suede or leather garments seems like a nightmare.
 Whether it’s your suede couch or favorite dress shoes, a stubborn stain must be removed promptly.
-Dish soap from the kitchen is one answer to the problem.
+Dish soap from the kitchen is one answer to get oil out of leather shoes.
 This liquid soap is intended to break down the organic bonds in food stains and grease.

 Dip a cleaning cloth into the soapy water and rub gentle circles over the oil-stained part of your shoes.
 The dish soap breaks down the grease, making it easy to remove.
 Rinse the boots with cool water, pat them dry, and buff with a suede brush or suede brush alternative to keep the material looking clean and new.